 - Register as a producer of WEEE

-- Ensure that waste electrical products are stored and transported to an approved collection facility appropriately
+- Store waste electrical products properly and transport them safely to an approved collection facility

 There is more detail on these obligations below.